Profile

 During my BSc degree in Animal Behaviour, I studied a free-ranging population of tamarin monkeys in the Peruvian Amazon with Field Projects International, after which I wrote my BSc thesis on the relationship between breeding status and feeding behaviour in these New-World monkeys.
 In the following field season, I managed the Sensory Ecology team on various projects that investigated the role of olfactory communication in dispersal.

-Since working with the unique population of feral chickens on Kauai, Hawaii, with the Wright lab for my MSc thesis, my interests in genomic-based approaches to address questions on evolutionary biology has exponentially grown.
-Whereas my thesis focused on the behavioural changes as a consequence of feralization, working within a behavioural genetics lab inspired me to learn more about the proximate mechanisms that are responsible for phenotypic variation.
+Since working with the unique population of feral chickens on Kauai, Hawaii, with the Wright lab for my MSc thesis, my interest in genomic-based approaches to address questions in evolutionary biology has exponentially grown.
+Whereas my MSc thesis focused on the behavioural changes as a consequence of feralization, working within a behavioural genetics lab inspired me to learn more about the proximate mechanisms that are responsible for phenotypic variation.

 I enjoy staying active, especially in nature such as hiking or camping, or you can find me in the gym or at the football field.